Home | Site Index | Disclaimer | Email Me!

 3. Auction #3

-Note the attempt by the lister to furnish picture to show the tages and detail.
+Note the attempt by the seller to furnish pictures to show the tags and detail.
 These were genuine Burberry products and Burberry terminated the auctions.
 Shame on Burberry and their not so fabulous Fabio.
 Fabio doesn't produce; he cries.
 When confronted with the accusation that he shuts down eBay auctions while ignoring web sites that openly sell Burberry fakes, he whines, sob, that it isn't all that easy to shut down a web site.
 BULLSHIT, you two-faced little snot.
 All it takes is an affidavit from you to the provider.
 We think you are wimping out because you fear actually having to crack a law book and doing something LEGAL for a change.

 Update April 4, 2007